deepu-5656/Music_Player/README.md

 # Music Player Web Application
 This is a simple web application that allows users to add and view songs.
 The project consists of two main pages:

 **Add Song Page:** A form where users can input song details (title, artist, album, and genre).
 **List Songs Page:** A page displaying all the added songs in a tabular format.

 The project uses HTML, CSS, PHP, and MySQL to manage song data.

 ## Features
 **Add Song:** Users can submit details of a song (Title, Artist, Album, Genre) via a form.
 **List Songs:** All added songs are displayed in a table format, including song title, artist name, album (if provided), and genre.

-Responsive Layout: The design is responsive and works well on both desktop and mobile devices.
+**Responsive Layout:** The design is responsive and works well on both desktop and mobile devices.

-Database Integration: Song details are stored in a MySQL database.
+**Database Integration:** Song details are stored in a MySQL database.

-Project Structure
+## Project Structure
 bash
 Copy code
 /music-player-web
-│
-├── index.html           # Add Song page (form to submit song details) ├── list_songs.php       # List Songs page (displays all added songs) ├── add_song.php         # PHP script to handle form submission and insert data into the database ├── styles.css           # CSS file for styling the pages ├── README.md            # This README file Prerequisites
+index.html           # Add Song page (form to submit song details)
+list_songs.php       # List Songs page (displays all added songs)
+add_song.php         # PHP script to handle form submission and insert data into the database
+styles.css           # CSS file for styling the pages
+README.md            # This README file

+Prerequisites
 Before starting the project, you need to ensure that the following software is installed on your computer: